-- Before refueling. - Before dumping the grass catcher. - 1.4.13 Allow the engine to cool before stopping the engine. - 1.4.14 The fuel system is provided with a shut-off valve.
-Shut off the fuel: - When the machine will not be used for a few days. - During transport to and from the job. - When parked inside a building. - 1.4.15 This mower was designed for one operator only.
-Keep all others away from mower during operation. - 1.4.16 Do Not mow without the discharge chute in place. - 1.4.17 If jump starting is required: - a) connect the positive (+) power cable from the positive post on the booster battery to the positive terminal post on the starter solenoid switch (this post has the positive battery cable attached to it). - b) connect the negative or ground cable (-) from the negative post on the booster battery to the engine block as far away from the battery as possible. - c) disconnect battery cables in the reverse order after starting.
+- Before refueling. - Before dumping the grass catcher. - 1.4.13 Kawasaki engines: Before stopping the engine, lower the engine speed to an idle.
+Keep on running at idle for about 1 minute; then stop the engine.
+Kohler engines: Before stopping the engine, place the throttle control midway between the "slow" and "fast" positions.
+Allow the engine to run a minimum of 15 seconds; then stop the engine. - 1.4.14 The fuel system is provided with a shut-off valve.
+The fuel shut-off valve is used to shut off the fuel: - When the machine will not be used for a few days. - During transport to and from the job. - When parked inside a building. - 1.4.15 This mower was designed for one operator only.
+Keep all others away from mower during operation. - 1.4.16 Do Not mow without the grass deflector in place. - 1.4.17 If jump starting is required: - a) connect the positive (+) power cable from the positive post on the booster battery to the positive terminal post on the starter solenoid switch (this post has the positive battery cable attached to it). - b) connect the negative or ground cable (-) from the negative post on the booster battery to any engine deck ground, preferably the engine block as far away from the battery as possible. - c) disconnect battery cables in the reverse order after starting.